The special Brauer group and twisted Picard varieties: Grothendieck's special Brauer group

 Then the composition $T(X)\subset H^2(X,\ZZ)\twoheadrightarrow T'(X)$ realizes the transcendental lattice as a subgroup $T(X)\subset T'(X)$ of finite index.
 The quotient is a finite group, which we will denote

-For a surface $S$, the unimodular intersection form provides a natural identification $T'(S)\cong T(S)^\ast$ and $A(S)$ is nothing but the discriminant group of the transcendental lattice or, equivalently, of the N\'eron--Severi lattice: For a hyperk\"ahler manifold, the index of $T'(X)\subset T(X)^\ast$ is the discriminant of the Beauville--Bogomolov--Fujiki pairing on $H^2(X,\ZZ)$ and so $A(X)$ is often strictly smaller than $T(X)^\ast/T(X)$.
+For a surface $S$, the unimodular intersection form provides a natural identification $T'(S)\cong T(S)^\ast$ and $A(S)$ is nothing but the discriminant group of the transcendental lattice or, equivalently, of the N\'eron--Severi lattice: